Presidio-Federal/network-discovery-mcp/README.md

 ## Overview

-This service provides lightweight, API-driven network discovery capabilities through six main modules:
+This service provides lightweight, API-driven network discovery capabilities with Model Context Protocol (MCP) integration for AI agents.
+It consists of six main modules:

 1. **SEEDER**: Starts from a known device (seed) and collects potential subnets and candidate IPs via interfaces, VRFs, ARP, CDP/LLDP, and routing tables.
 2. **IP-SCANNER**: Probes for open management ports (default: 22 and 443) across candidate IPs or subnets.